Using steel wool and vinegar is an easy way to add a distressed antique look to your wood furniture.

 Step 4.
 Seal with a wax sealant (optional)

 Once the vinegar wood stain has dried on the furniture for at least 24 hours, you can apply a beeswax or polyurethane sealant to protect the finish and give it a nice shine.

-You have a beautiful piece of furniture with a unique, one-of-a-kind finish that you can show off.
+After you’ve applied the sealant, you have a beautiful piece of furniture with a unique, one-of-a-kind finish that you can show off and enjoy.